Raghad-X/Smart_Method_IOT/Task 1/README.md

-Smart Method Internship
+Smart Method Internship,
-IOT & Software Track
+IOT & Software Track,
 Task 1

 This task inculdes a page that controls the motors values through sliders